-The Nomination Committee for the year 2023 comprises of one executive Director, Mr. Zhou Jin Hui and two independent non-executive Directors, Mr. Yang Chun Bao and Mr. Song Zi Zhang, which is in compliance with the requirement of the GEM Listing Rules that independent non-executive Directors should form the majority of the nomination committee.
+The Nomination Committee for the year 2024 comprises of one executive Director, Mr. Zhou Jin Hui and two independent non-executive Directors, Mr. Yang Chun Bao and Mr. Song Zi Zhang, which is in compliance with the requirement of the GEM Listing Rules that independent non-executive Directors should form the majority of the nomination committee.

-The following table sets out the attendance of the committee's meeting in 2023:
+The following table sets out the attendance of the committee's meeting in 2024:

-Committee members Attendance/number of meetings

-Zhou Jin Hui 1/1

-Yang Chun Bao 1/1

-Song Zi Zhang 1/1
+Committee members Attendance/number of meetings Zhou Jin Hui 2/2 Yang Chun Bao (resigned on 2 December 2024) 2/2 Song Zi Zhang 2/2